 You need relevant business experience, and many have a degree or professional qualification in business, law, accountancy or public administration.

-To be a company secretary in a public limited company, you must, by law, be a qualified advocate, solicitor or accountant, or a member of the Institute of Chartered Secretaries and Administrators (ICSA).
+To be a company secretary in a public limited company, you must, by law, be a qualified advocate, solicitor or accountant, or a member of the Chartered Governance Institute (CGI).

 To be a company secretary in a private limited company, you are not required by law to have any of the above qualifications.
 However, this is still a specialist job and most people will have one of these qualifications or at least a certificate, diploma or degree in a relevant subject.